 Germantown Personal Injury Attorneys

-Fighting for the Rights of the Injured in Tennessee
+Fighting for the Rights of the Injured in West Tennessee

 No matter how many preventative measures we take to protect ourselves from accidents – from wearing our seat belts in the car to following protocol when operating machinery at work – we cannot control someone else’s negligence or prevent other people’s mistakes.
 A negligent driver, a defective product, an unmarked slippery floor – these are all just far enough out of our control that some accidents cannot be avoided.